JiveOff/roPresence/README.md

 - Download a release [**here**](https://github.com/JiveOff/roPresence/releases) and drag the content in a folder.
 - Run the Install.bat
+- **That's it!** You are done for the installation, you may head to the

 If you can't run the Install.bat file, do the following: